MDSplus/Documentation/docs/guide/matlab.md

 ## Python Bridge
 ## mdsthin Bridge

-Work with Mark Winkel on this! get in contact when WFH
+Work with Mark Winkel on this